Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training: Experiments

 In contrast, for \textit{RRL-Stack + Stack-PG} with $\alpha=0.5$, since the adversary is not fully adversarial but maximizing the regret of the protagonist, the resulting environments are challenging but still solvable.
 The protagonist learns robust policies to switch to the middle lane and immediately switch to the leftmost lane to avoid potential collisions.
 Therefore, \textit{RRL-Stack + Stack-PG} agents exhibit more robustness to the unseen environments than the baselines.

 To answer \textbf{(Q2)} about whether our method improves the robustness and training stability, Fig.~\ref{fig:HighwayTraining} shows the rewards through the training process.
 The rewards are evaluated in the same environment without the adversary for a fair comparison.
 The non-robust training (\textit{No-Adv}) is stable and converges fast because the protagonist is training and evaluating both in the environment without the adversary (however we will observe it is not robust against unseen environments).
-We observe that after around 20 iterations, the adversary of \textit{zero-sum + Maximin operator} quickly learns to make the task unsolvable, so the training progress diverges quickly, and the protagonist's reward is driven to the smallest possible value for the rest of the training.
-In contrast, \textit{RRL-Stack + Stack-PG} is able to adaptively adjust the difficulty of the environment to ensure the task remains solvable and the protagonist keeps learning robust policies.
+We observe that after around 20 iterations, the adversary of \textit{zero-sum + Maximin operator} quickly learns to make the task unsolvable, so the protagonist's reward is driven to the lowest possible value for the rest of the training.
+In contrast, \textit{RRL-Stack + Stack-PG} adjusts the difficulty of the environment adaptively to ensure the task remains solvable and the protagonist keeps learning robust policies.

 Fig.~\ref{fig:HighwayRobustness} shows the rewards against different aggressiveness levels.
 We observe that policies trained with \textit{No-Adv} and \textit{zero-sum + Maximin operator} fail to be robust against different aggressiveness levels.
 In contrast, \textit{RRL-Stack + Stack-PG} agents are much more robust against unseen environment parameters during testing.
 The mean reward of \textit{RRL-Stack + Stack-PG} outperforms the baselines by a large margin, and the variance is significantly smaller.